husarnet/esp32-internet-ota/README.md

     git push
     ```

-3. In ~3 minutes the GitHub workflow should finish it job.
+3. In ~3 minutes the GitHub workflow should finish its job.
 Visit: `http://my-esp32:8080` URL with a sample "Hello world" website hosted by your ESP32.

     Of course your laptop need to be connected to the same Husarnet network - you will find quick start guide showing how to do it here: https://husarnet.com/docs/

-## Troubleshooting
+## Tips

 ### Erasing flash memory of ESP32